A woman killed. An officer shot. And no one legally responsible.

 Walker’s one shot hit police Sgt.
 Jonathan Mattingly in the thigh and pierced his femoral artery, but the officer narrowly missed a fatal injury.
 Walker was charged with attempted murder and assault, but prosecutors dropped those charges in May.

-Under Kentucky’s version of the “castle doctrine” — a home-defense provision common in many states — residents are allowed to use defensive force against someone “forcibly entering” a dwelling.
+Under Kentucky’s version of the castle doctrine — a home-defense provision common in many states — residents are allowed to use defensive force against someone “forcibly entering” a dwelling.
 These laws, which have their origins in English common law, are distinct from “stand your ground” laws, which govern how people may respond to perceived threats in public places outside the home.

-Kentucky’s “castle doctrine” statute doesn’t allow for the use of force against police.
+Kentucky’s castle-doctrine statute doesn’t allow for the use of force against police.
 But Walker said he didn’t know he was facing the police, according to Louisville prosecutor Thomas Wine (D).

-“It certainly does create a problem,” Wine said in May when asked about the conflict between no-knock warrants and “castle doctrine” laws.
+“It certainly does create a problem,” Wine said in May when asked about the conflict between no-knock warrants and castle-doctrine laws.

 “What separated these two parties was a door,” Wine said, meaning Walker and the police.
 “And it’s very possible that there was no criminal activity on either side of that door because people couldn’t hear what the other party was saying.”